 How do modifications affect the price of your insurance?

-New research by American Express has shown that, in the UK, we'll spend an estimated £108bn on cars this year.
 Most of us are proud of our cars and we're happy to spend money personalising and adapting them to reflect our personalities and interests.
 But beware when making improvements to your car's appearance and performance.
 Any changes which aren't fitted by the manufacturer could be classed as modifications by your insurer, which can cause big increases in insurance costs.

 Young, male and inexperienced drivers are the most likely group to have performance enhancing or cosmetic modifications on their cars, and therefore notice the biggest premium increases.
 They're also on average most likely to claim, so if you fall into this category think carefully before any making alterations.